firemodels/bot/Bundlebot/README.md

       `./MakeConfig.sh x.y.z`

-where `x.y.z is the version number of the release to be built.
+where `x.y.z is the version number of the release to be built, for example 6.10.0 .
+The configuration scripts `config.sh` and `config.bat` contain tags and revision for each repo used to build the bundles.

    3. Commit changes to `config.sh` and `config.bat` and push up to the central repo.